johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 To create a named save state, press ++end+shift+f6++ to bring up the save state dialog.
 Select the destination folder for your save state, give it a name, then press the **Ok** button.
-It is highly recommended to use the dedicated `Savestates` subfolder in your invididual game folders to keep things organised.
+It is highly recommended to use the dedicated `Savestates` subfolder in your individual game folders to keep things organised.

-To load a save state, press ++end+f6++ to bring up the the restore state dialog the select the state file and press **Ok**.
+To load a save state, press ++end+f6++ to bring up the restore state dialog, select the state file, and then press **Ok**.

 !!! important